tapquo/appnima.docs/readme.md

 ### Info
 #### GET /info
+If you need to get data from the user, you should use this resource and how you're using the OAuth authentication protocol 2 is not required to send any der parameter unless you want to get the information of any user of App/nima.

+In that case you just have to send the id of the user with the method call.
 Get user data with this resource.
-Due to Oauth2 Authentication you do not need any parameter, just wait the response `200 Ok` and APP/NIMA will returns:
+Then, just wait the response `200 Ok` and APP/NIMA will returns:
 ```json
     {
         id:            28319319832